-Kirra Point’s small rocky headland serves to separate Kirra Beach on the North from the main Coolangatta beach to the south, and is often regarded as one of the world’s premier surf breaks, with multiple surfing competitions – both professional and amateur – held here throughout the year.
+Kirra Point’s small rocky headland serves to separate Kirra Beach on the North from the main Coolangatta beach to the south and is often regarded as one of the world’s premier surf breaks, with multiple surfing competitions – both professional and amateur – held here throughout the year.

-With some of the best and most diverse surfing conditions along the Gold Coast, smaller surf can be found closer to the shore that is ideal for both swimming and beginning board riders, while outside the flags there are more challenging surf breaks further out that can sometimes become crowded due to their popularity with surfers.
+With some of the best and most diverse surfing conditions along the Gold Coast, the smaller surf can be found closer to the shore that is ideal for both swimming and beginning board riders, while outside the flags there is more challenging surf breaks further out that can sometimes become crowded due to their popularity with surfers.

-Another reason to visit Kirra Beach is not only the beach itself, but also the range of beautiful Gold Coast scenery that it has to offer with scenic footpaths, headland, golden sand and greenery all combining to make it a picturesque locale.
+Another reason to visit Kirra Beach is not only the beach itself but also the range of beautiful Gold Coast scenery that it has to offer with scenic footpaths, headland, golden sand and greenery all combining to make it a picturesque locale.